The Amalgam Removal Process

 - Rubber or silicone dam is used to prevent amalgam/metal dust,and pieces from being swallowed.

-- Large amounts of water are used to cool the drill and filling while removal is taking place.
-This reduces the generation of mercury vapour * Dentist and assistant wear Industry rated mercury vapour respirators to prevent their breathing of mercury vapour and dust.
+- Dentist and assistant wear Industry rated mercury vapour respirators to prevent their breathing of mercury vapour and dust.